cricket007/Kafka-Zookeeper-with-Vault/README.md

 &nbsp;&nbsp; Management - where the bastions, Management tools, and Vault reside

-- within these VPC's are separate subnets to allow the components to be divided across AZ's &nbsp;&nbsp; via ASG's.
+- within these VPC's are separate subnets to allow the components to be divided across AZ's via the ASG's.
 You can vary the size of the ASG's:

 &nbsp;&nbsp; -The zookeeper ASG has 3 intances (it's recommended to start with 3 to give full resiliance and no more than 5)